-- Ensure that the requirements and procedure outlined in BHAGI 11 are complied with in all aspects - Following consultation with the SRMO, complete and sign the Race Day Confirmation Form (Annex G) and hand it to the Stipendiary Steward no later than 30 minutes before the scheduled time for the start of the first race - Inform the Stipendiary Steward as soon as possible if the required Medical Staff or ambulances are not present or if there is non-compliance with BHAGI 11 - Make the Declarations Clerk aware of his responsibility for the MRBs - Place notices in the Weighing Room to: - Designate the position in the Weighing Room where the RMO can be found after each race - Require all Riders to report to an RMO on every occasion immediately after they have had an accident or a fall (including Riders who have been given permission on course to remount after a fall)
+- Appoint a nominated representative for all medical matters - Ensure that the requirements and procedure outlined in BHAGI 11 are complied with in all aspects - Following consultation with the SRMO, complete and sign the Race Day Confirmation Form (Annex G) and hand it to the Stipendiary Steward/Point-to-Point Chairman of Stewards no later than 30 minutes before the scheduled time for the start of the first race - Inform the Stipendiary Steward/Chairman of Stewards as soon as possible if the required Medical Staff or ambulances are not present or if there is noncompliance with BHAGI 11 - Make the Declarations Clerk aware of his responsibility for the MRBs - Place notices in the Weighing Room to: - Designate the position in the Weighing Room where the RMO can be found after each race

-- Satisfy themselves that all Medical Staff attending jump fixtures are conversant with the current BHAGIs on bypassing fences - After the end of racing, give permission for the ambulance personnel to leave the racecourse - Advise the Stewards to call an immediate halt to racing if the requirements and procedures outlined in BHAGI 11 are not being complied with and, in the judgement of the SRMO, patient safety would be compromised.
+- Require all Riders to report to an RMO on every occasion immediately after they have had an accident or a fall (including Riders who have been given permission on course to remount after a fall) - Satisfy themselves that all Medical Staff attending jump and Point-to-Point meetings are conversant with applicable bypassing procedures - After the end of racing, give permission for the ambulance personnel to leave the racecourse - Advise the Stewards to call an immediate halt to racing if the requirements and procedures outlined in BHAGI 11 are not being complied with and, in the judgement of the SRMO, patient safety would be compromised.

-Where a Managing Executive has been found in breach of Rule (F)15 in respect of a matter or matters within the scope of the duties of the SRMO, the BHA will normally notify the Managing Executive that they may not employ the SRMO in this capacity until he has successfully completed a further training for SRMOs agreed to by the BHA.
+On Licensed Racecourses, where a Managing Executive has been found in breach of Rule (F)15 in respect of a matter or matters within the scope of the duties of the SRMO, the BHA will normally notify the Managing Executive that they may not employ the SRMO in this capacity until he has successfully completed a further training for SRMOs agreed to by the BHA.
 Where such notification is given, the Managing Executive may continue to employ the SRMO, but only as an RMO.
 This restriction will apply across all racecourses